LanceMaverick/NanoTools/README.md

 # NanoTools
 Simple, private tool for the analysing of nanoparticle data

 Current features are very basic.
-It c read in an excel spread sheet and plot a histogram from a column of data, calculating statistical quantities.
+It can read in an excel spread sheet and plot a histogram from a column of data, calculating statistical quantities.

 ##Requirements